Royal Indian Engineering College

+Cooper's Hill nowadays is a luxury retirement village.

 History

 A Public Works Department was created in India in 1854, with responsibility for the construction of roads, canals and other civil engineering projects.
 It experienced difficulties in recruiting suitably qualified staff from the United Kingdom, and in 1868 a scheme was proposed for a dedicated training college in England.
 The chief advocate of this scheme, and effective founder of the college, was Sir George Tomkyns Chesney.
 The India Office bought the Cooper's Hill estate for £55,000 in 1870; and the college was formally opened on 5 August 1872, with Chesney as its first President.

 The college educated about 50 students a year, who paid fees of £150 each.
 The curriculum included pure and applied mathematics, construction, architectural design, surveying, mechanical drawing, geometry, physics, geology, accounts, Hindustani, and the history and geography of India.

 By the late 1870s the college was training more civil engineers than were required in India; but, rather than scaling down its activities, Chesney broadened them.
 From 1878, the college began to train candidates for the Indian Telegraph Department.
 From 1881, it began to train candidates for non-Indian services, such as the Royal Engineers, the Egyptian Government, and the Uganda Railway.
 In 1885, the first forestry school in England was established at Cooper's Hill, with William Schlich as the founding director.

 In the face of competition from new training facilities for engineers elsewhere (notably at the new "redbrick" universities), the college closed on 13 October 1906.